autometrics-dev/autometrics-rs/README.md

 ### Feature flags

-- `alerts` - generate Prometheus [alerting rules](#alerts--slos) to notify you when a given function's error rate or latency is too high
 - `prometheus-exporter` - exports a Prometheus metrics collector and exporter (compatible with any of the Metrics Libraries)

 #### Metrics Libraries